- How to Apply

 Please find answers to topic-specific questions under the relevant sub-headings:

-Q: Should I opt for a salaried (School Direct) or for a fee-funded (SCITT Core) training route?
+Q: Do you get paid on a SCITT course?
+Should I opt for a salaried (School Direct) or for a fee-funded (SCITT Core) training route?

 Q: What is the main benefit of doing the PGCE uplift with St Mary’s University?